simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-ds389
 ^^^^^^^^^^^^^^^^^

-* New module for managing 389-DS
+* New module for managing 389 DS

 pupmod-simp-gnome
 ^^^^^^^^^^^^^^^^^

 * Removed support for GNOME2 since EL6 is no longer supported
 * Also removed all gconf parameters and settings since they no longer have any use

 pupmod-simp-logrotate
 ^^^^^^^^^^^^^^^^^^^^^

 * Allow all log size configuration parameters to be specified in bytes, kilobytes, megabytes, or gigabytes

 pupmod-simp-pam
 ^^^^^^^^^^^^^^^

 * Added a :program:`pre` section for setting auth file content to work with third party plugins
 * Added the ability to set extra content in the :program:`su` configuration

 pupmod-simp-resolv